 I joined the London School of Economics in 2016 as an Assistant Professor of Sociology, after receiving my Ph.D. from the University of California, Berkeley.
 My research interests span economic sociology, political sociology, environmental sociology, and knowledge production and science studies.
-My current book project, based on my dissertation, examines the economic and political governance of climate change through the lens of flood insurance.
+My current book project examines the economic and political governance of climate change through the lens of flood insurance.
 Previous work focused on the social differentiation dynamics underpinning "green" consumption.
 I am also collaborating on a project on wine classification in the U.S. and France.

 I am also the book reviews editor for the British Journal of Sociology.